TULiberalArts/Intellectual-Heritage/pages/home.md

 # meta-data variables
 title: Home
 description: >-
+  Find out about the foundational program that extends across all majors; study Intellectual Heritage at the College of Liberal Arts at Temple University.
+Review our curriculum, seminars, and core classes.
 keywords: 'liberal arts undergraduate curriculum, seminars, core classes'
 # custom variables
 feature: Preparing Today’s Students, Tomorrow’s Citizens, for Lasting Learning and Engaged Lives.